 The evaluation time per phase-space point can be optimized by choosing the smallest possible subtraction threshold.
 However, smaller thresholds also increase the variance of the integral and require more phase-space points for a given precision.
 We need to identify the value of $\lambda$ with the maximum acceleration at a given relative precision $\varepsilon$.
 In terms of the relative variance and the number of samples, this relative precision scales like

 First, we always use the virtual ratio surrogate $R^{\mathrm{V/B}}_\theta$.
 Mixing actual matrix element and surrogate calls for the real emission, the average evaluation time $\tau_\lambda$ depends on the fraction $f_\lambda$ of phase-space points for which we evaluate the surrogate $\Sigma_{ij,\theta}$.
-For given relative precision we minimize the entire evaluation time
+For a given relative precision we minimize the total evaluation time